Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 To test our newly created endpoints, we need to have an access token and have that included in the Authorisation header with each request we make to the guarded endpoints.

 In order to get the access token we will need to setup the Okta client SDK.
 We will not go into the details of how to setup the client SDK at the moment.
 This will be a topic for a separate blog article.
 Okta has great examples of that topic with all major frontend frameworks.
-You can find the examples in the following [link](https://developer.okta.com/).
+You can find the examples in the following <a href="https://developer.okta.com/" target="_blank" rel="noopener noreferrer">link</a>.

 ## Testing guarded endpoints

-Let’s test out the protected endpoints with the access token obtained from the client app.
+Let's test out the protected endpoints with the access token obtained from the client app.
 We need to include the following in each request we make in the Authorisation header:

 ```http
 GET http://localhost:3000/morning HTTP/1.1